Glebe Road Line: Route description and service

 The A70 operate out of Four Mile Run Division 7 days a week.
 The A70 runs the full route between Tysons Corner Center and Potomac Yard, through the neighborhoods such as Tysons, McLean, Rock Springs, Buckingham, Nauck, Avalon Bay, Arlington Ridge and Alexandria.
-However, some A70 trips alternate between Tysons Corner Center and Ballston station.
+However, some A70 trips alternate between Potomac Yard and Ballston station.

 History

+Former Routes 23A, 23B, and 23T.

 The Glebe Road Line was introduced in 1934, as the route was part of the Washington Virginia & Maryland Coach Company.
 It was later operated by WMATA in 1973, when it acquired all routes from the WV&M.

 From 1973 to 2025, the Glebe Road Line was renamed the McLean–Crystal City Line, which consists of all 23 line.
 Some 23 routes were split into different lines, to run as a sister line which brings faster service between rush hours.
 The 23 line runs along Dolley Madison Boulevard, Old Dominion Drive, and Glebe Road, connecting to Fairfax and Arlington counties and Alexandria.

 Route 23A initially started as a daily service route, which runs the full route all day.
 Route 23C was added to operate between the CIA headquarters and Crystal City, although, select 23C trips terminates at the Village at Shirlington.
 The 23C only operates during rush hour, bringing faster service between the neighborhood of McLean and Crystal City.
 Starting on September 24, 2005, bus transfers from Langley are no longer accepted due to security restrictions.
 The 23C bus time was not affected following the addition of the transfer restriction.

 Service changes to the McLean–Crystal City Line wasn't changed until March 30, 2014.
 The 23A now ends at Tysons Corner Center instead of the Tysons-Westpark Transit Station.
 The 23A was also rerouted from Chain Bridge Road, to Dolley Madison Boulevard, to bring new service for the Silver Line, which opened on July 26, 2014.
 Two new routes was added to the line, the 23B & 23T.
 The 23B and 23T replaced the 23A rush hour service, although neither the two routes serves Langley resulting the discontinuation of the 23C.
 The remaining 23A portion between Tysons-Westpark Transit Station and Tysons Corner Center was served by route 23W of the Westpark Shuttle Line to serve as a temporary route to run through Tysons Galleria until the Silver Line opens.
 Since 2016, the 23B and 23T runs on daily service, as the 23A runs on late nights and early mornings.